Make Mazamorra (Dominican West Indian Pumpkin Puree) and enjoy this delicious pumpkin mash that can very well make your

 - 1 tablespoon of fruit vinegar

 - Boil the auyama adding salt to the water.
 When the auyama is cooked through remove from the heat.
 Mash the auyama until it is very smooth.
 Mix in 2 tablespoons of oil.

 - Heat 2 tablespoons of oil in a frying pan over low heat.
 Cook and stir the onions until they become transparent, add the vinegar and a pinch pepper and a pinch of salt and stir.
 Remove the onions from the heat.
 Reserve.

-- Garnish with the onions and serve with sunny-side up eggs.
+- Garnish the puree with the onions and serve with sunny-side up eggs.